potentpwnables/potentpwnables.github.io/_posts/2023-11-16-extracting-exif-data-from-email-images.md

 Now, going back to the `filter_messages` function, we can see that we're looping through each key-value pair in `filters` and using the `key` to extract the relevant header data and then comparing the header value to the `value` that was defined in `filters`.
 If it's a match, we append the full message (`msg` not `message`) to `filtered_messages`.
 Once we've looped through all of the messages this way, we return any emails that matched our criteria.

 ###### Extracting the EXIF data
-This is the final step of the process, and to achieve this we'll need three more functions.
+This is the final step of the process, and to achieve this we'll need two more functions.

 ```python
 def extract_exif_fields_of_interest(exif_data):